Important information about the Overseas Pharmacists' Assessment Programme (OSPAP)

 - an Overseas Pharmacists' Assessment Programme (OSPAP)

-- 52 weeks of foundation training in England, Scotland or Wales signed off as satisfactory by your tutor
+- foundation training (52 weeks) in England, Scotland or Wales signed off as satisfactory by your supervisor

 - the GPhC registration assessment with a pass result